AntonYoooo/PA-2/README.md

 This repository includes the solution to different programming problems involving the Numpy Library.

 ## 1. Normalization Problem
+This code generates and prints a 5X5 array with random values and its normalized version
 ```python
 # import numpy to access its library
 import numpy as np